Warm up the engine and wend your way right into the western wilderness.

 Launceston to Cradle Mountain

-Set out towards Cradle Country and take your first break at Sheffield – also known as the Town of Murals, for obvious and picturesque reasons – and order a local lunch with a glass of Tasmanian wine from Naomi’s Kitchen.
+Set out towards Cradle Country and take your first break at Sheffield – also known as the Town of Murals, for obvious and picturesque reasons.
+Order a local lunch with a glass of Tasmanian wine from Mountain Mamma’s.

 Next stop is a place called Promised Land (it’s really called that!).
 There, in the foothills of Mount Roland, you’ll happen upon the tiny Village of Lower Crackpot – a miniature township hidden deep inside the hedges of Tasmazia.
-Owner Brian Inder has spent 20 years transforming his dairy property into a 20,000 plant lavender farm and a series of winding mazes – including the world’s largest, allegedly.
+Owner, Brian Inder, has spent 20 years transforming his dairy property into a 20,000-plant lavender farm and the world’s largest complex of winding mazes.

 Now it’s time to embark on the Enchanted Walk.
 This is not part of Brian’s wonderland – it’s actually a riverside walking track in the nearby Cradle Mountain-Lake St Clair National Park.
 The 20-minute loop starts at Cradle Mountain Lodge and winds leisurely through the button-grass plains alongside Pencil Pine River.

-Check into your Cradle Mountain accommodation and get ready for a dusk dinner among the trees in Hellyers Restaurant, Cradle Mountain Wilderness Village.
+Check into your Cradle Mountain accommodation and get ready for a dusk dinner among the trees at Hellyers Restaurant, Cradle Mountain Wilderness Village.

 Cradle Mountain wilderness